Mount Gretna Borough

 Minutes, Financial Report and Invoices List:

-Michael Bell made a motion to accept the April financial report and invoice listing as presented.
+Lois Herr made a motion to accept the May financial report and invoice listing as presented.
 Allan Feldman seconded the motion.
 All were in favor.

 POLICE REPORT: The May police report was emailed to all Council members in advance of the meeting.
 A copy of the report is attached and heretofore made part of the minutes.

 Greater Lebanon Refuse Authority Meeting minutes available on website – www.goglra.org

 Cicada Festival request for donation to support Fire Company